JoeDailey/Jsplat/README.md

 Getting values from JSON
 ==
-All of the following lines will set title to the same value.
+All of the following lines will get the same value at title.
 ```java
 String title = myJSO.traverse("glossary").traverse("title").get();
 String title = myJSO.j("glossary").j("title").g();